 We spent some good time to find signs of the past.
 During the research, we found the Cobalt Mining Legacy document which includes a vivid description of the Hound Chute Plant.
 This plant produced compressed air for the mines.

-Off we went to the Hound Chute Generating Station and found that the area was fenced off by the Ontario Power Generation.
+Off we went to the Hound Chute Generating Station and found that the area was fenced in by the Ontario Power Generation.

-The old plant was nowhere to be seen nor could we find any indication of its existance, except the pipes that supplied the compressed air to the mines.
+The old plant was nowhere to be seen nor could we find any indication of its existence, except the pipes that supplied the compressed air to the mines.

-We considered this an 'abandoned mine success' but next time we bring the canoe and try to find the remains of the plant from the other side of the river.
+We considered this a 'abandoned mine success'.
+Next time we bring our canoe and we will search for the remains of the plant from the other side of the river.

 8 kilometers west of Elk Lake on hwy 560 is a service road to the north.
 The road leads to the Silverclaim Lake at these coordinates: 47.723750, -80.435386 .